AdobeDocs/commerce-knowledge-base.en/help/faq/general/monitoring-whitepaper.md

 ---
 title: Monitoring fact sheet for Adobe Commerce on cloud pro infrastructure
-description: Monitoring provides visibility into the overall health of Adobe Commerce and is instrumented with various monitoring tools to track the health of critical parts of our underlying systems to deliver optimized performance on cloud.
+description: Monitoring provides visibility into the overall health of Adobe Commerce and is instrumented with monitoring tools to track the health of critical parts of our underlying systems to deliver optimized performance on cloud.
 exl-id: 01342d8d-2123-4455-b1a5-a08a5805b046
 ---